-- 1. From the "Water Care" Menu you can to set the MicroClean Outer timer, Figure 12.6g. - Tap ▼ or ▲ to change the days in 10-day increments.
+- From the "Water Care" Menu you can to set the MicroClean Outer timer, Figure 12.6e. - Tap ▼ or ▲ to change the days in 10-day increments.
 The range is from OFF to 180 days.
 It is not recommended that this feature be turned OFF.
 In order to continually maintain clean and working filters, it should be program as instructed.

 Note: Pressing will clear any current changes made.
-The days will revert to the previous programmed setting.
+Figure 12.6e The days will revert to the previous programmed setting.
 This feature can be used to make corrections.

-- 3. Tap \square to confirm and save your changes. - Tap storeturn to the "Water Care" Menu.
-Tap again to return to the Settings Menu. - When the timer expires, a message will appear on the control panel display, Figure 12.6h.
+3. Tap led to confirm and save your changes.

+- 4. Tap to return to the "Water Care" Menu.
+Tap again to return to the Settings Menu. - 5.
+When the timer expires, a message will appear on the control panel display.
 The filter must be cleaned or replaced.
 Follow the instructions above to reset the timer.
-If you tap "snooze" the message will clear but the error icon \clubsuit will display and the reminder screen will reappear in 10 days.
-Refer to Section 13.1, page 66, for cleaning instructions.
+If you tap "snooze" the message will clear but the error icon will display and the reminder screen will reappear in 10 days.
+Refer to Section 13.1, page 69, for cleaning instructions.